Import Regulations

 • Due date of the next rabies vaccination.

 Rabies certificates require the signature of the veterinarian who administered or oversaw the administration of the rabies vaccine.
-If that veterinarian is unavailable, any veterinarian within the practice may sign the rabies certificate after verifying the administration of the vaccine and patient’s information in the medical record.
+If that veterinarian is unavailable, any veterinarian within the practice may sign the rabies certificate after verifying the administration of the vaccine and the patient’s information in the medical record.
 The Board considers ink signatures or verifiable digital signatures to be official.
 Please note, stamping is not an approved signature.

 International Imports

 Requirements for dogs, cats, and ferrets traveling into Minnesota from a different country.
+Effective August 1, 2024, CDC has new requirements for all dogs entering or returning to the United States.

 Certificate of Veterinary Inspection (CVI)